chainer/chainer/docs/source/tutorial/convnet.rst

 autograd.
 In the above model, :meth:`__call__` has a ``if`` statement at the end to switch its behavior by the Chainer's running mode, i.e., training mode or not.
 Chainer presents the running mode as a global variable `chainer.config.train`.
-When it's in training mode, this method returns the output value of the last layer as is to compute the loss later on, otherwise it returns a prediction result by calculating :meth:`~chainer.functions.softmax`.
+When it's in training mode, :meth:`__call__` returns the output value of the last layer as is to compute the loss later on, otherwise it returns a prediction result by calculating :meth:`~chainer.functions.softmax`.

 .. note::

-  In Chainer v1, if a function or link behaves differently in training and other modes, it is common that it holds an attribute that represents its running mode or is provided with the mode form outside as an argument.
+  In Chainer v1, if a function or link behaved differently in training and other modes, it was common that it held an attribute that represented its running mode or was provided with the mode from outside as an argument.
 In Chainer v2, it is recommended to use the global configuration `chainer.config.train` to switch the running mode.

 If you don't want to write ``conv1`` and the other layers more than once, you